-- Support the Academy's values and ethos by contributing to the wider culture of the school and upholding the KAA core values. - Help create a strong Academy community, characterised by consistent, orderly behaviour and caring, respectful relationships. - Help foster an academy culture and ethos that is utterly committed to achievement. - Support and work in collaboration with colleagues and other professionals in, and beyond the school. - Demonstrate a vision aligned with KAA's high aspirations and high expectations of self and others
+- Support the Academy's values and ethos by contributing to the development and implementation of policies, practices and procedures. - Help create a strong Academy community, characterised by consistent, orderly behaviour and caring, respectful relationships. - Help develop an academy culture and ethos that is utterly committed to achievement.

+Vision aligned with KAA's high aspirations and high expectations of self and other.